YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 ----------------

 To run functional and unit tests for the Mojito framework, you would use the test framework Yahoo!
 Arrow.
-Follow the instructions in Running Mojito’s Built-In Tests to run the framework tests for Mojito.
+Follow the instructions in Running Mojito's Built-In Tests to run the framework tests for Mojito.

 .. _01_lesson-lint: